jina-ai/finetuner/README.md

 )
 ```

-Fine-tuning might take 5 minute to finish.
+Fine-tuning might take 5 minutes to finish.
 You can later re-connect your run with:

 ```python
 import finetuner